CCRL Fellows

 MEET THE FELLOWS

-“As a fellow, I have learned the importance of sharing your opinion and letting your voice be heard.
-My favorite part about being a fellow is helping with voter registration.”
+“As a Fellow, I have learned the importance of sharing your opinion and letting your voice be heard.
+My favorite part about being a Fellow is helping with voter registration.”

-- Hailey Peirce | Majoring in Marine Biology with Minors in Chemistry and Environmental Policy | Class of 2027
+- Hailey Peirce | Marine Biology with Minors in Chemistry and Environmental Policy | Class of 2027

 “What I have learned as a Fellow for CCRL thus far is that it isn't impossible to connect to local policymakers!
 We have a very powerful voice as young college students and we should be using that to our advantage to advocate for ourselves and influence major policies.
-My favorite part of being a fellow is being able to meet other college students who have the same passion for diplomacy and advocacy as I do.
+My favorite part of being a Fellow is being able to meet other college students who have the same passion for diplomacy and advocacy as I do.
 It's refreshing to see more people like me!”

-- Campbell Eckenrode | Majoring in Government, Policy & Law and Minoring in Sustainability Studies | Class of 2025
+- Campbell Eckenrode | Government, Policy & Law with Minor in Sustainability Studies | Class of 2025

 “I would love to have a career in the non-profit space designing for causes that make a difference.
 I thought this would be an excellent introduction into getting people excited about making a change in the world around them.
 Though not exactly civic engagement, I do currently volunteer for a non-profit called Trans Minors Rights that is focused on education, advocacy and care for transgender minors. ”

-- Erin Berry | Majoring in Interactive & Graphic Design | Class of 2026
+- Erin Berry | Interactive & Graphic Design | Class of 2026

 “The reason that I applied to be a Fellow was to increase political literacy within my community.
 I have past experience with civic engagement through campaigning with my mother as a child as well as volunteer work.”

-- Wyatt Potter | Majoring in Exploratory Studies | Class of 2027
+- Wyatt Potter | Exploratory Studies | Class of 2027